Muhammed Faris

 Muhammed Ahmed Faris (محمد أحمد فارس; 26 May 1951 – 19 April 2024) was a Syrian military aviator and astronaut.
 He was the first Syrian and the second Arab in space.

 Career

 Born in Aleppo, Syria, he was a pilot in the Syrian Air Force with the rank of colonel.
-He specialized in navigation when he was selected to participate in the Intercosmos spaceflight program on 30 September 1985.
+He specialized in navigation when he was selected to participate in the Interkosmos spaceflight program on 30 September 1985.

 Faris flew as Research Cosmonaut in the Interkosmos program on Soyuz TM-3 to the Mir space station in July 1987, spending 7 days, 23 hours, and 5 minutes in space.
 He returned to Earth aboard Soyuz TM-2.

 Faris is credited with carrying the first recorded Earth dirt into space, which was a vial carrying soil from Damascus.

 Faris was awarded the title Hero of the Soviet Union on 30 July 1987; he was also awarded the Order of Lenin.

 After his spaceflight, Faris returned to the Syrian Air Force and lived in Aleppo.